 In addition, as a growing business entering into new stages of pharmaceutical development, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 We will need to transition at some point from a company with a research and development focus to a company capable of supporting commercial activities.
-There can be no assurance that we will be successful in such a transition.
+While these efforts have begun, they are in the early stages and are subject to numerous risks and uncertainties; accordingly, there can be no assurance that we will be successful in such a transition.